Skip to content

 Vietnam shares a land border with China to the North and Laos and Cambodia to the west.
 Transports such as buses, cars, and trains are available for inland travel to Ho Chi Minh City.

-Ho Chi Minh City Travel Guide Facts: The world’s longest connecting train journey begins in Porto, Portugal, and ends in Ho Chi Minh City, Vietnam.
+Ho Chi Minh City Travel Guide Fact: The world’s longest connecting train journey begins in Porto, Portugal, and ends in Ho Chi Minh City, Vietnam.

-The 17,000-kilometer journey traverses countries such as Portugal, Spain, France, Germany, Poland, Belarus, Russia, Mongolia, China, and Vietnam.
-Which do you prefer, train or plane?
+This 17,000-kilometer journey traverses Portugal, Spain, France, Germany, Poland, Belarus, Russia, Mongolia, China, and Vietnam.
+Which do you prefer, the train or the plane?

 Getting Around Ho Chi Minh City